 Celebrating women in engineering

-We're proudly celebrating the amazing contributions of women engineers once again.
+We're proud to support the amazing contributions of women engineers.
 From ground breaking innovations to inspiring leadership, women in engineering continue to make a difference.

 Things to think about